Discouraging Roaming CatsDownload Resource Descargar Recurso

 Why Are They Picking On Me?Although a destructive neighborhood cat can be very frustrating, don't take it personally.
 The cat isn't acting out of spite or picking on you for some unknown reason.
 He's behaving naturally, just in places that are inappropriate.
 The solution lies in making those places undesirable so the cat will behave naturally somewhere else.
 Unless they're literally starving, most cats won't eat birds, but they do enjoy the "thrill of the hunt."
 Cats have preyed upon birds for thousands of years and there's no foolproof way to discourage this natural instinct.
 Fortunately, birds have developed survival techniques over the years, and it's unusual for a cat to actually catch a healthy, mature bird.
 Another natural instinct for a cat is to relieve himself in an area where he can cover his scent by burying the waste.
 Therefore, a cat that spends most of his time outdoors, appreciates the soft, pre-dug dirt of your garden, or your child's sandbox, as a handy toilet.
 When a cat naps on the hood of your car or in the center of your flowerbed, he's simply sunning himself in a nice, warm spot and doesn't realize the damage he's doing.
 He won't connect your negative reaction with the place where he naps, and although he may learn to avoid you, he won't avoid the place or the activity.
 A roaming cat may approach your window or patio door and challenge your cat or dog through the glass with blatant body language and/or vocal insults.
 The best way to relieve your pet from this type of situation, is to keep the outside cat away from the areas that your pet can see.
 Of course, the ideal solution is for all cat owners to keep their cats safely indoors.
 Unfortunately, not all catowners are willing to do this, so you'll need to take steps to solve the problem without harming the cat, the birds, the yard or other innocent animals.
 Since each situation is different, you may need patience and ingenuity to find the appropriate deterrent through trial and error.

 "Surprise" DevicesTo teach a cat to avoid a specific area, you must make that area unattractive to him.
 The best method is to surprise the cat "in the act," but the villain should be the area itself, not you.
 Simple devices can be used to effectively "booby-trap" the area that a cat has found attractive.

-- Sound & Movement: Scatter dry beans, macaroni or birdseed on a metal tray (disposable pie pans or cookie sheets work great and are inexpensive).
+- ¬¨√¥Sound & Movement: Scatter dry beans, macaroni or birdseed on a metal tray (disposable pie pans or cookie sheets work great and are inexpensive).
 Balance several trays along the fence, porch or deck railing, the windowsill, or around the edge of any vehicle where the cat jumps onto the surface.
 Birds can still land safely if the trays are balanced properly, but the weight of a cat leaping onto the surface will upset the tray.
 The cat will be startled by the noise and by the unsteady, collapsing perch.

-- Texture: To keep a cat from jumping onto flat surfaces (railings, vehicles or decks), criss-cross doublesided tape onto a piece of sturdy plastic - either a heavy, plastic drop cloth or a vinyl tablecloth would work well.
+- ¬¨√¥Texture: To keep a cat from jumping onto flat surfaces (railings, vehicles or decks), criss-cross doublesided tape onto a piece of sturdy plastic - either a heavy, plastic drop cloth or a vinyl tablecloth would work well.
 Drape the plastic over the surface, and secure it with cord, or at least one weighted object, to keep it in position.
 The sticky tape on the cat's paws is annoying (without causing pain or panic), and the slick plastic rattles and offers no foothold.

-- Water: This method works especially well for those areas where birds feed on the ground or where cats are using a garden area as a litter box.
+- ¬¨√¥Water: This method works especially well for those areas where birds feed on the ground or where cats are using a garden area as a litter box.
 When the temperature permits, turn on a water sprinkler during the usual time of disturbance (dawn or dusk if the cat is on your property to hunt).
 A timing device for the sprinkler, set to a staggered schedule, will help discourage those intelligent cats who would otherwise simply avoid the area at "regularly wet" times of day.
 As a variation on the "falling tray" method, set shallow plastic lids filled with water on each end of the tray to add a shower to the noise and movement of the falling tray.

-- Obstacle: If your bird feeder or birdhouse is mounted on a post, nail a galvanized metal guard in the shape of an inverted cone to the post to protect the platform.
+- ¬¨√¥Obstacle: If your bird feeder or birdhouse is mounted on a post, nail a galvanized metal guard in the shape of an inverted cone to the post to protect the platform.